calincurescu/tosca-specs/tosca_2_0/TOSCA-v2.0.md

       have not been processed yet.

-After we have processed the deletion of the obsolete elements we traverse the "new" representation graph in dependency order to preform the mofdifications and creations:
+After we have processed the deletion of the obsolete elements we traverse the "new" representation graph in dependency order to preform the modifications and creations:
-- we start in parallel with the noded that have no outgoing dependency relationship
+- we start in parallel with the nodes that have no outgoing dependency relationship
     - we perform operations associated with creation resp. modification on the node itself if it is in the "novel" resp. "modified" category
     - we perform operations associated with creation resp. modification on all adjacent